moogacs/docs.buf.build/docs/breaking/protoc-plugin.md

 All flags and config are passed as an option to the plugin as JSON.
-This must be done with the `--buf-breaking_opt` flag as opposed to a parameter to `--buf-breaking_out` as the option will include the ":" character as part of JSON.
+This must be done with the `--buf-breaking_opt` flag as opposed to a parameter to `--buf-breaking_out` as the option includes the ":" character as part of JSON.

 The option for `protoc-gen-buf-breaking` has the following shape: